-The NEXRAD program, through the National Weather Service Office of Science and Technology has been managing the development and deployment of a polarimetric upgrade to the WSR-88D.
-Working with the prime contractor, L3/Stratis, and the technical subcontractor, Baron Services, the team has guided the project to the point that deployment has been approved for the Fall of this year, 2011.
-The upgrade provides basic polarimetric capability in the Radar Data Acquisition (RDA) subsystem, and produces three basic dual polarization variables.
+The NEXRAD program, through the National Weather Service Office of Science and Technology has completed deployment of a polarimetric upgrade to the WSR-88D.
+Working with the prime contractor, L3/Stratis, and the technical subcontractor, Baron Services, the team has successfully implemented a basic polarimetric capability.
+The upgrade provides three basic dual polarization variables.
 These are Differential Reflectivity (ZDR), Correlation Coefficient (RHO), and Differential Phase (PHI).

-The upgrade also features a modified version of the Gaussian Model Adaptive Processing (GMAP) clutter filter based on the one in current use in the fielded systems.
+The upgrade also features a modified version of the Gaussian Model Adaptive Processing (GMAP) clutter filter based on the one previously used in the fielded systems.
 The filter has been modified in order to preserve the differential information between the horizontal and vertical channel data, but is at this point a fairly simple approach and is not optimal.

-While the upgrade performs well, and supports all system level requirements, it is not optimized given that the polarimetric research was conducted on non-operational systems. research community was able to explore the performance of dual polarization using custom scanning strategies and radar waveforms.
-The operational version to be deployed is constrained by the realities of current waveforms and scanning strategies, and in many cases is hampered by a limited number of samples for obtaining the estimates.
+While the upgrade performs well, and supports all system level requirements, it is not optimized given that the polarimetric research was conducted on nonoperational systems.
+The research community was able to explore the performance of dual polarization using custom scanning strategies and radar waveforms.
+The operational version deployed is constrained by the realities of current waveforms and scanning strategies, and in many cases is hampered by a limited number of samples for obtaining the estimates.
 There are three main areas for potential improvement.
 These are: clutter filtering, calibration, and moment estimation.

 Prior to the start of the upgrade design, there was scant research available on the topic of clutter filtering for dual polarization variables.
 What research was done focused mainly on the impacts of clutter on the estimates (Friedrich, 2009).
 Some of the basic research is quite recent (Hubbert, 2009a, 2009b, 2011).
-The Radar Operations Center was asked to provide a recommendation for filtering that the contractors could implement.
-After consultation with the National Severe Storms Laboratory. government engineers recommended the simple approach that is currently implemented.
+The ROC was asked to provide a recommendation for filtering that the contractors could implement.
+After consultation with NSSL, the government engineers recommended the simple approach that is currently implemented.
 This design merely uses the number of clutter coefficients removed by GMAP from the horizontal channel to establish the number of coefficients to be removed from the vertical channel.
-Then the usual spectral reconstruction feature of GMAP is disabled.
-This simple approach attempts to preserve the spectral component relationship between the two channels.
-However, it is limited in performance, especially if the clutter has polarimetric characteristics and does not behave in a standard way.
+Then the usual spectral reconstruction feature of GMAP is This simple approach attempts to disabled. preserve the spectral component relationship between the two channels.
+However, it is limited in performance, especially if the clutter has polarimetric characteristics and does not exhibit expected behavior.
 Figure 1 shows how the ZDR of clutter can bias the weather ZDR estimate for various levels of the clutter to signal ratio (Scott Ellis, NCAR).

 Improved techniques for recognizing clutter contamination using dual polarization variables are possible, and even being implemented in near term software releases.
-The Radar Operations Center is preparing a new version of the Clutter Mitigation Decision (CMD) algorithm based that incorporates the new polarimetric data.
-This upgrade is based on research at Figure 2 depicts an example of the characteristic differences between weather and clutter.
+The ROC has deployed a new version of the Clutter Mitigation

+Decision (CMD) algorithm that incorporates the new polarimetric data.
+This upgrade is based on research at NCAR.
+Figure 2 depicts an example of the characteristic differences between weather and clutter.
 This figure shows the standard deviation of ZDR for both weather and clutter signals.
 Also shown is a fuzzy logic membership function that is a component of a clutter identification algorithm (Scott Ellis, NCAR).
+ROC engineers currently evaluating are performance of the baseline dual pol version of CMD from the recent tornado events in Oklahoma and will propose improvements as appropriate.
 The program should continue to follow developments in clutter filtering for dual polarization and the ROC should evaluate all new techniques, implementing them as appropriate.